-Aisha Bushby, author of A Pocketful of Stars and reader for Eve White literay agency, will lead this 5 week course, taking you from pitch to (potentially) publication.
+Aisha Bushby, author of A Pocketful of Stars and Moonchild, will lead this 6 week course, taking you from pitch to publication and everything in between.

 Week 1 – Pitch and Premise

 Often overlooked until later in the process, but we’ll make sure your premise is hooky, engaging, emotionally laced and jam-packed with conflicts.
 You’ll also practice and get feedback on your premise and pitches.

 How to hook your reader from the 1st line.
 Workshop on first 3 chapters, plus get 300 words of feedback from Aisha.

 How to write the perfect query letter and hook the agent from the outset.
 With a workshop on query letters and feedback from Aisha.

 Week 4 – Synopses